Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space

 \end{theorem} The proof is presented in Section \ref{subsection:Proof of strong error 2}.
 For this result we need both the $L^p$-moments of the scheme and solution process.
 This in contrast to the proof methodology of Theorem \ref{theorem:SSM: strong error 1} and the reason we introduce Theorem \ref{theorem：moment bound for the big theorm time extensions } as a main result.
-The {nearly optimal} error rate of $(1-\epsilon)$ is a consequence of the estimation of \eqref{eq:se2:special term} (product of three unbounded random variables).
+The {nearly optimal} error rate of $(1-\varepsilon)$ is a consequence of the estimation of \eqref{eq:se2:special term} (product of three unbounded random variables).
 The expectation is taken after the supremum and then we use Theorem \ref{theorem:SSM: strong error 1} and \ref{theorem：moment bound for the big theorm time extensions } -- this forces an $\varepsilon$ sacrifice of the rate.
-The {nearly optimal} error rate of $(1-\epsilon)$ is also the present best one can reach even for higher-order differences $p>2$ (although we do not present these calculations).
-It is still open how to prove \eqref{eq:SSTM:momentbound for split-step time extension process00} with the $\sup_t$ inside the expectation --- the difficulty to be overcome relates to establishing \eqref{eq:sum y square leq sum x square} of Proposition \ref{prop:sum y square leq sum x square} under higher moments $p>2$ in a way that aligns with \textit{carr\'e-du-champs} type arguments and the convolution term (for the proof we provide, otherwise a new argumentation needs to be found).
-It remains an open problem showing \eqref{eq:convergence theroem term 2} when $\varepsilon=0$.
+The {nearly optimal} error rate of $(1-\varepsilon)$ is also the present best one available even for higher-order differences $p>2$ (although we do not present these calculations).
+It is still open how to prove \eqref{eq:SSTM:momentbound for split-step time extension process00} with the $\sup_t$ inside the expectation --- the difficulty to be overcome relates to establishing \eqref{eq:sum y square leq sum x square} of Proposition \ref{prop:sum y square leq sum x square} under higher moments $p>2$ in a way that aligns with \textit{carr\'e-du-champs} type arguments and the convolution term (within the style of proof we provide, otherwise new arguments need be found).
+It remains an open problem to show \eqref{eq:convergence theroem term 2} when $\varepsilon=0$.